 8. During his college days, he used to travel in a bicycle from his village to college, and Metro Man E. Sreedharan used to sit behind him.
 Academician and orator M. N. Vijayan was also his close pal.

-9. He was once transferred three times in a single day, when he was so much strict as an IAS officer.
+9. He was once transferred three times in a single day, when he was as strict as an IAS officer.
 It also earned him the pet name, Alsatian or German Shepherd.

 11. During his younger days, when Mahatma Gandhi and his wife visited Akathethara Ashram, it influenced him a lot.